logandx/internet_connection_checker_service/README.md

 );
 ```

-## Additional information
+## **Additional information**

-I've research for some packages that are depended on `connectivity_plus`, and I found that they're not working correctly while determining the actual internet connection changes.
-So I tried to make this package.
-The idea is based on `internet_connection_checker`
+I conducted research on packages that rely on `connectivity_plus` and noticed that they do not accurately detect changes in internet connectivity.
+As a result, I decided to develop a new package inspired by `internet_connection_checker` to address these issues and provide more reliable internet connection change detection."

+If you have more specific details or questions related to creating this package or need further assistance, please feel free to ask.